abpframework/abp/docs/en/Community-Articles/2024-05-09-what-is-object-to-object-mapping/post.md

 ````
 This script concatenates and matches **FirstName** and **LastName** in the **FullName** field and subtracts **BirthDate** from today's year and assigns it to the customer's **Age**
-When you make a request, your output will look like the one below.
+After these configurations, if you make a request to the relevant endpoint, the output will look like as below:

 ![Swagger](./images/swagger2.png)